 Longer-term incentive compensation in the form of stock options are offered to align NEO interests with those of the Corporation's shareholders by providing an opportunity for NEOs to benefit from growth in the value of the Corporation's shares over a period of several years.
 Stock options also encourage continued service to the Corporation.
 Option grants for NEOs are recommended to the Board by the President and CEO and by the Compensation Committee.
 The board approves all option grants, setting their exercise price, vesting period and expiry.
 The number of options previously held by a NEO is considered when new grants are proposed.
-The President and CEO, the Secretary and COO each received different option grants during the year ending December 31, 2016, as illustrated in the table below.
+The President and CEO, the CFO, the former Secretary and COO and the President, Advertising, each received different option grants during the year ending December 31, 2017, as illustrated in the table below.